 Harvest," "Festival of Weeks," and "the day of the first ripe fruits"),

-was part of the Law "spoken by Moses to all the people" in connection
+was a feature of the Law "spoken by Moses to all the people" in connection

-with the covenant Jehovah made with them, if the second loaf presented
+with the covenant Jehovah had made with them, if the second loaf presented

 to Jehovah on that day represented "spirit-begotten followers of Jesus

 Christ" taken from among Gentiles then Jehovah was telling his people